What are the main tasks for Olaf Scholz and Germany's new government? | DW | 09.12.2021

 Germany's incoming coalition government needs to hit the ground running.
 Fighting the COVID pandemic is the most pressing task.

-Germany's new government of center-left Social Democrats, Greens, and business-oriented Free Democrats has vowed to "Dare to Make More Progress.
+Germany's new government of center-left Social Democrats (SPD), Greens, and business-oriented Free Democrats (FDP) has vowed to "Dare to Make More Progress."
 But the battle to curb COVID-19 is the most pressing issue.

 Chancellor Olaf Scholz (SPD), has set up a permanent coronavirus crisis team to report to the government on a daily basis.